thatboiizC169416/ergol/README.md

-The different corpora can be found in [`corpus/`](corpus/), mainly `fr.txt` and `en.txt` which can be edited to change the type of text used (for instance if you don’t write like translaters of Miguel de Cervantes, or if you want to test with your own emails).
+The different corpora can be found in [`corpus/`](corpus/), mainly `fr.txt` and `en.txt` which can be edited to change the type of text used (for instance if you don’t write like translators of Miguel de Cervantes, or if you want to test with your own emails).

 If you have multiple source files, you can thus merge them using the